Take Flight: A Comprehensive Intervention for Students with Dyslexia

 not just those identified with characteristics of dyslexia.

-Screenings are often an appropriate first step if you have concerns about your child's reading ability but aren't sure if you should pursue a full evaluation through a licensed provider or your public school.
+Screenings are often an appropriate first step if you have concerns about your or your child's reading ability but aren't sure if you should pursue a full evaluation through a licensed provider or your public school.
 The screening assesses handwriting, alphabet and sequencing skills, phonics, phonological awareness, oral fluency, and listening and reading comprehension.
+For adults, screenings also assess key Executive Functions.

 This formative assessment for dysgraphia evaluates handwriting, keyboarding, spelling, and written composition.
 It's appropriate for students K-12, as well as adults.
 Formative assessments are designed to inform current instructional practices and support.
 Recommendations will be made regarding appropriate handwriting, keyboarding, spelling, and composition instruction, as well as appropriate assistive technology interventions and accommodations.
 Referrals for additional evaluations are provided as needed.